filamentphp/filament/packages/panels/docs/10-tenancy.md

 ## Configuring the tenant route prefix

-By default the URL structure will put the tenant id or slug immediately after the panel path.
-If you wish to prefix the tenant id or slug with a value to tenant routes you may do so by using the `tenantRoutePrefix()` method.
+By default the URL structure will put the tenant ID or slug immediately after the panel path.
+If you wish to prefix it with another URL segment, use the `tenantRoutePrefix()` method:

 ```php
 use Filament\Panel;